EECS 573: Advanced Topics in Computer Architecture (Fall 2019)

 student to researcher, through projects, presentations and class discussions.

-The course will focus on three "hot" topics in computer architecture: (i) reliable system design, (ii) secure system design, and (iii) application-specific architectures.
+The course will focus on three "hot" topics in computer architecture: (i) reliable system design, (ii) secure and correct system design, and (iii) application-specific architectures.
 Special emphasis is placed on helping members of the class transition from student to researcher, through projects, presentations and class discussions.

 Text: None, we will be reading papers available from the Web, they are listed below.